createIndex

 -

-: Array of JavaScript objects to be indexed- Supports string fields and string array fields
+contents: Array of JavaScript objects to be indexed- Supports string fields and string array fields

 - Nested arrays containing strings are excluded from search